aryaprasad08/slouch/README.md

 - STEMMA QT cable strain relief
 - Comfortable wearable profile

-Early prototypes explored clip-based mounting and curved back surfaces to better conform to placement between the shoulder blades.

 ## Reference Designs and Modifications

-Existing open-source Feather-compatible enclosures and wearable housings were referenced to understand tolerances, mounting geometry, and fabrication constraints.
+We used existing open-source Feather-compatible enclosures and wearable housings to understand tolerances, mounting geometry and dimensions, as well as fabrication constraints.

 Key modifications:

-- Adjusted internal geometry for Reverse TFT depth
+- Adjusted internal geometry for Reverse TFT depth with LiPo battery
-- Redesigned IMU mounting alignment
+- Redesigned sides to include strap placement
-- Improved USB port clearance
+- Improved USB port clearance & added additional ports for wire clearance and battery connection
-- Added wearable curvature and attachment features
-- Reinforced clip stress points

 References: